New stairlift brings relief after battle with council

 The couple may have been forced to wait for over 18 months to see the work carried out on their property, but they are now both incredibly pleased with the result.
 Tony told the Clacton Gazette that "It has taken too long, but it is better late than never."
 Although Tony needs to be on hand to carry Debra's wheelchair up and down the stairs, Debra can use the outdoor stairlift by herself, providing her with a safe and secure way of using the stairs in all kinds of weather conditions.

 Now that the stairlift has been installed, Debra is no longer housebound and has regained the independence to leave her house whenever she wants.
-On top of the stairlift, the bathroom has also been converted into a walk in shower solution, and the doorways have been widened thanks to more funding from Tendring Council.
+On top of the stairlift, the bathroom has also been converted into a walk in shower and bath solution, and the doorways have been widened thanks to more funding from Tendring Council.
 All of these additions have made the home environment more comfortable and manageable for Debra, both inside and out.

 Image Credit: Diana Parkhouse (flickr.com)